 This course is a survey of world literature from postwar to present that focuses on novels and novellas.
 Student will read and discuss great works from around the world, effectively establishing a global view of how literature has evolved since the Second World War.

 Areas covered include Africa, Asia, The Caribbean, Europe, The Far East, The Middle East, North America, and South America.
 In addition to readings, discussions, and exams, students will write two research papers and give two presentations that demonstrate their ability to explain the importance of specific works both verbally and in writing.

-ENGL 2238 Young Adult Literature 3 credits Prerequisites: ENGL 1101, EDUC 1102
+ENGL 2238 Young Adult Literature 3 credits Prerequisites: ENGL 1101 (or ENGL 101)

-Students will learn what constitutes quality young adult literature and will be introduced to a wide range of young adult novels and authors.
-Students will examine young adult literature through a literary context.
+Students will learn what constitutes quality young adult literature, and will study a wide range of young adult novels and authors.
+Students will examine young adult literature through a literary context while they read and analyze culturally diverse novels.
+In addition to readings, discussions, and exams, students will write at least one paper with sources and complete at least one project or presentation.
+These assignments will demonstrate their ability to explain the importance of specific works both verbally and in writing.